How to Build a Fanbase as an Independent Artist in 2026

 – 25%+: You have some genuine fans who will support your releases/launches.

-This single and very simple metric has revealed to me time and time again whether people feel connected to you or are just passively consuming your content.
+This one metric reveals whether people feel connected to you or are just passively consuming your content.
 The former builds careers.
 The latter, I’m afraid, creates content treadmills.
-Now that we understand what to measure, the next question is where to focus your limited time and energy.

 Social Media Platform Strategy: Where to Focus Your Time

-Time.
-When it comes down to it, that’s what this is all about.
-And, it is an independent artist’s scarcest resource.
-The strategic question you ask yourself isn’t “Should I be on this platform?” but “Where does my time generate the highest return on attention to the stuff I release?”
+Meanwhile, a 23-year-old electronic artist we work with earns £35K, and Instagram is 80% of their discovery.
+Different audiences, different platforms, same result, income.
+Time is an independent artist’s scarcest resource.
+The question you ask yourself isn’t “Should I be on this platform?” but “Where does my time generate the highest return on attention to the stuff I release?”

 While TikTok excels at discovery, Instagram role in a musician’s life is to deepen relationships and build your brand.
 Your audience is going to decide on this platform whether they like you as a person, not just your music.
-Which, sounds pretty obvious when you put it into words, but what does this really mean?
-What is this?
-Well, saves, shares, and substantive comments matter more than passive ‘likes’ ever will.
+One artist I manage gets 2-3K likes per organic post but, and this is on a good day, only between 40-60 saves.
+I think that’s a problem.
+Likes are passive.
+Saves signal intent, someone wants to return to that content because it is valuable.

-The strategic shift here for musicians is to treat Instagram Stories as your daily ‘touchpoint’.
-Think about, low-production time, high-frequency, personality driven content.
+Treat Instagram Stories as your daily touchpoint.
+Post more often, worry less about polish.
+Personality beats production quality every time.
 Use grid posts as your live portfolio (high-quality, curated moments).
 We have found that artists who master this balance on average maintain 5-10% story engagement rates whilst also growing steadily.

-Email Lists & Owned Channels: Your Most Valuable Asset
+Email Lists & Owned Channels: You Own These

-Social media platforms can change algorithms overnight.
+Remember August 2023 when Instagram killed everyone’s reach overnight?
+That’s why email still matters.
 Streaming services can adjust payout structures without warning.
-But there’s one marketing channel you truly own, control completely, and can’t lose to platform policy changes: your email list.
+There’s one marketing channel you actually own, control completely, and can’t lose to platform policy changes: your email list.

 Why Email Outperforms Social Media for Conversions in 2025